-Interface graphs are a specialized combined graphs that allow us to analyze the performance of a network interface.
+Interface graphs are specialized combined graphs that allow to analyze the performance of a network interface.

 They are automatically shown whenever the following modules exist in the agent:

-Octets in and out may also appear as your HC alternatives (ifHCInOctects, ifHCOutOctects).
+Input and output octets may also appear as your HC alternatives (ifHCInOctects, ifHCOutOctects).

 When the system detects the existence of these modules, it will automatically generate the interface analysis section and the following graphs:

 These graphs also enable quick option selection, as in module graphs, with the particularity that they add to same view information from different sources (input and output octets) and the variety of drawing options is smaller.

 2.4 Custom graphs

 Custom graphs allow to combine information from multiple modules into a single, size-variable graph.
 That way, information from several sources can be compared visually.